contao/docs/docs/manual/article-management/content-elements.en.md

 **Ignore files without metadata:** If no metadata for the appropriate page language has been entered for the files, they are not displayed when activated.

 **Image size:** Here you can specify the dimensions of the image.
-For more information, see the [Text](#text) section.
+See the [Text](#text) section for more information.

-**Image distance:** Here you can set the distance between the image and the text.
+**Image distance**: Here you can set the distance between the image and the text.
 The order of the fields is clockwise "top, right, bottom, left".

-**Thumbnails per row:** Here you define the number of thumbnails per row.
+**Thumbnails per row:** Here you can set the number of thumbnails per row.

-**Large view/New window:** If this option is selected, the image will be opened in its original size in the lightbox when clicked (JavaScript is required for this).
+**Large View/New Window:** If this option is selected, the image will be opened in its original size in the Lightbox when clicked (JavaScript is required for this).

-**Elements per page:** Contao can automatically spread large image galleries across multiple pages to reduce the loading time of the gallery.
+**Elements per page:** Contao can automatically spread large image galleries over multiple pages to reduce the loading time of the gallery.
 Set the maximum number of thumbnails per page here.

-**Total number of images:** Here you can limit the total number of pictures.
+**Total number of images:** Here you can limit the total number of images.
 Enter 0 to display all.

-**Gallery template:** Here you can overwrite the gallery template.
+**Gallery template**: Here you can overwrite the gallery template.

-**Individual template:** Here you can overwrite the default template `ce_gallery`.
+**Individual template**: Here you can overwrite the default `ce_gallery`template.

-**HTML output**
+**HTML OutputThe**
- The element generates the following HTML code:
+ element generates the following HTML code:

 ```html
 <div class="ce_gallery first last block">